Upgrading DMC DB to Newer PostgreSQL Versions

 If you have upgraded DMC and declined an automated PostgreSQL upgrade, you can still initiate it.

-Run the sudo datical-control db migrate command to start the upgrade of PostgreSQL from version 10 to 13 and migrate your data.
-DMC will continue to function and Datical DB (Liquibase Enterprise) will report the data to DMC DB without any reconfiguration.
+Run the sudo datical-control db migrate command to start the upgrade of PostgreSQL and migrate your data.
+DMC will continue to function and Liquibase Enterprise will report the data to DMC DB without any reconfiguration.

 Production Mode

-Choose one of the following ways to upgrade the existing DMC DB from PostgreSQL 10 to PostgreSQL 13 in production mode:
+Choose one of the following ways to upgrade the existing DMC DB from an old PostgreSQL version to the latest PostgreSQL version in production mode:

 Use the pg_dump and psql utilities to migrate your database and the datical-control commands to update your configuration.